CloudCoded/30-Days-Of-JavaScript/Day_1/README.md

      In JavaScript, if we don't assign a value to a variable, the value is undefined.
 In addition to that, if a function is not returning anything, it returns undefined.

      let firstName
-     console.log(firstName) // undefined, because it is not assigned to a value yet Null
+     console.log(firstName) // undefined, because it is not assigned to a value

+     Null
      Null in JavaScript means an empty value.

      let emptyValue = null
      Checking Data Types
      To check the data type of a certain variable, we use the typeof operator.
 See the following example.

 console.log(typeof 'Asabeneh') // string
 console.log(typeof 5) // number